chartit/django-chartit/docs/index.rst

 ====

-The above examples are just a brief taste of what you can do with Django-Chartit 2.
+The above examples are just a brief taste of what you can do with Django-Chartit.
 For more examples and to look at the charts in actions, see `the demo website </demo>`_.

 ===============
 API Reference